 The short answer is yes, but before you immediately close down this webpage in disgust, let me give you the longer answer.

 Having said that, it was on for 5 minutes.
 Tops.
-In the grand scheme of things, I'd much rather he was upset for 5 minutes while I'm there to cuddle and reassure him, then him being stuck on his own upset for hours.
+In the grand scheme of things, I'd much rather he was upset for 5 minutes while I'm there to cuddle and reassure him, then him being stuck on his own in the car deck, upset for hours.

-Taking a Dog to France- how much does it cost?
+Brittany Ferries Pet-Friendly cabin- how much does it cost?